toolstack/default-post-datetime/readme.txt

 == Changelog ==

 = 1.2 =
+* Release date: May 15, 2015
 * Fixed WP_Debug warning on profile screen.
 * Fixed user id bug on profile screen.
+* Fixed user profile only displays if the user has edit privileges.

 = 1.1 =
+* Release date: October 3, 2014
 * Fixed PHP warning when no post types had been excluded on new post creation.

 = 1.0 =
+* Release date: October 3, 2014
 * Added some colour to the validation icons.
 * Added support for using the latest scheduled post to calculate the date from.
 * Added rate/review and page links to the plugin list.